benc-uk/batcomputer/README.md

 Motivations for this project:
 - Understand the challenges in operationisation of ML models
 - Attempt to make a reality of “DevOps for AI”
-- Existing processes (e.g. Azure Machine Learning Service) deemed problematic
+- Integration of "closed box” processes (Azure ML Service) with real DevOps approach

 **💬 Why "Project Batcomputer"?**
 The main model trained and used as the foundation of the project is based on crime data, and predictions of outcomes of crimes (convictions etc).
 The [Batman Batcomputer](https://en.wikipedia.org/wiki/Batcomputer) seemed like a fun way to make using such a prediction model more interesting.